rustfoundation/foundation.rust-lang.org/news/community-grantee-spotlight-sebastian-thiel.md

 Now, even though Git is dominating version control, it's written in C. In terms of adapting to the needs of modern computers, this is a big disadvantage.
 To rewrite Git in another language and reach my goal, I had to be able to accommodate the current reality of computing.
 Rust seemed like the only answer.
 Even so, I was daunted by the scale of such a project.&nbsp;&nbsp;

 By this juncture, I had moved to China and that’s when COVID-19 hit.
 As we now know, China enforced rigorous lock downs, so I was literally locked in a house.
-It seemed like the perfect time to really give `gitoxide` a go.&nbsp;
+It seemed like the perfect time to really give &nbsp;`gitoxide`&nbsp; a go.&nbsp;

-### <u><strong>Q: Can you explain </strong><code>gitoxide</code></u>**<u> for the uninitiated?</u>&nbsp;**
+### <u><strong>Q: Can you explain &nbsp;</strong><code>gitoxide</code></u>**<u>&nbsp; for the uninitiated?</u>&nbsp;**

-I think it’s easiest to say what `gitoxide` is *not*. `gitoxide` is not libgit2.
+I think it’s easiest to say what &nbsp;`gitoxide`&nbsp; is *not*. &nbsp;`gitoxide`&nbsp; is not libgit2.
 It is the de facto API to write applications that interact with Git.
 But by now, it's kind of dormant and in maintenance mode.
 Many new features are not actually implemented.&nbsp;

-`gitoxide` provides users with a nice API with the power to rewrite Git.
+`gitoxide`&nbsp; provides users with a nice API with the power to rewrite Git.
 It allows you to write your own tools for Git that act as naturally as they possibly can.
 And despite giving you all that power, the levers are below the surface and there if you need them.
-If you don't, `gitoxide` functions exactly as Git would.&nbsp;
+If you don't, &nbsp;`gitoxide`&nbsp; functions exactly as Git would.&nbsp;

-### <u><strong>Q: What are some of the larger benefits and impacts you expect to see from </strong><code>gitoxide</code><strong>?</strong></u>
+### <u><strong>Q: What are some of the larger benefits and impacts you expect to see from &nbsp;</strong><code>gitoxide </code><strong>?</strong></u>

-`gitoxide` makes it so much more convenient to work with Git repositories and write applications that interact with it.
+`gitoxide`&nbsp; makes it so much more convenient to work with Git repositories and write applications that interact with it.
 Plus, thanks to Rust, it's safe by default.

-Similar to the Rust compiler itself, if there’s something preventing `gitoxide` from working, you will see a beautiful error message that shows you exactly what went wrong.
+Similar to the Rust compiler itself, if there’s something preventing &nbsp;`gitoxide`&nbsp; from working, you will see a beautiful error message that shows you exactly what went wrong.
 It’s not only good for the user, but also good for you as a software developer.&nbsp;

-`gitoxide` is also vastly more efficient with your computer’s resources than Git is.
+`gitoxide`&nbsp; is also vastly more efficient with your computer’s resources than Git is.
 It grows with your computer, because it just uses all cores efficiently by default – that makes a huge difference.&nbsp;

-I think in the long term, Git will have trouble matching the efficiency and experience of `gitoxide` – even though I wish it would because more efficiency is good for everybody.&nbsp;
+I think in the long term, Git will have trouble matching the efficiency and experience of &nbsp;`gitoxide`&nbsp; – even though I wish it would because more efficiency is good for everybody.&nbsp;

 ### <u><strong>Q: What prompted you to apply for the Rust Foundation&rsquo;s Community Grants Program?</strong></u>